import-io/jq-in-the-browser/README.md

 * to_entries
 * tonumber (incomplete)
 * tostring (incomplete)
+* true
 * with_entries (incomplete)
 * upcase (non-standard extension, see below)

 The extension functions "downcase" and "upcase" are not present in standard JQ.
 They differ from "ascii_downcase" and "ascii_upcase" in that they change casing for all Unicode letters, not only for ASCII letters (A-Z).

 ## Operator precedence